2 Job Architecture Framework Examples to Try in 2025

 Foundation for Workforce Transformation

-As organizations evolve, JA serves as a foundation for adapting to new business models, restructuring teams, and integrating new technologies.
+As organizations evolve, JA is a foundation for adapting to new business models, restructuring teams, and integrating new technologies.

 Steps to Build a Job Architecture